How Nipple Cream — Yes, For Your Nipples — Saved My Winter Skin

 Advertisement

 At the end of the day, our breasts go through a lot.
-They're squeezed, studied, neglected, scrutinized, and, sometimes, sucked.
+They're squeezed, studied, neglected, scrutinised, and, sometimes, sucked.
 The fact that the result of their discomfort has also ended with a cure for my chronically chapped lips?
-It makes me appreciate them even more.
+It makes me even appreciative them even more.

 Advertisement